The Oklahoma State Standard Hazard Mitigation Plan was approved by the Federal Emergency Management Agency Region 6 office on February 10, 2014.

 Meeting the requirements of the regulations cited above keeps the State of Oklahoma as well as all eligible local jurisdictions and non-profit organizations that provide like-government services qualified to obtain disaster assistance including hazard mitigation grants available through the Robert T. Stafford Disaster Relief and Emergency Assistance Act, P.L.
 42 U.S.C.
 5121 through 5207.

-The State Standard Hazard Mitigation Plan must be updated every three years in order for the State of Oklahoma to remain eligible for disaster assistance and grant funding.
+The State Standard Hazard Mitigation Plan must be updated every five years in order for the State of Oklahoma to remain eligible for disaster assistance and grant funding.

 The State will also continue to pursue Enhanced State Hazard Mitigation Plan status (44 CFR §201.5) in the near future by showing improved performance in application development, historic preservation and basic grants management while continuing our dedication to risk reduction for the citizens of Oklahoma.